paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 Right now we are effectively trying to max out the single pod in the nginx service.

 **In the next step we'll apply an HPA to the nginx deployment**.
-Applying the HPA tell Kubernetes to keep an eye on the pods in the deployment and when the CPU utilization goes beyond a certain threshold, increase the number of pods backing the service
+Applying the HPA tells Kubernetes to keep an eye on the pods in the deployment and when the CPU utilization goes beyond a certain threshold, increase the number of pods backing the service.
-\